 However, that logic cannot be applied here.
 Franco is a 17-year-old hyped shortstop, so all logic goes out the window.
 As we see with Nolan Gorman, hype sells (unwarranted hype).

 What is different about Franco is he deserves the hype.
-He is an extremely well-rounded prospect with his hit, power, and speed combo.
+His hit, power, and speed combo is an extremely well-rounded prospect.
 Let’s not forget about his 60 throw grade, as well.

 If I were to guess where a 1st Bowman Chrome Franco auto will start out of the gate, I’d put it around $400.
 After the first two weeks of rushing to grab one (even then, there still will be a lot of buyers), I’d imagine they will settle in around $300-$350.